UDCRINSE - BA Criminology and International Security

 - a minimum of grades BBC in three A levels (or minimum of 112 UCAS points from an equivalent Level 3 qualification, eg Advanced Diploma)

-- GCSE English at grade C (grade 4 from 2017) or above, or Higher Diploma (or equivalent)
+- GCSE English at grade C/grade 4 or above, or Higher Diploma (or equivalent)

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.